 Dronninglund Castle in North Jutland lies surrounded by beautiful nature and here you will find time to relax and enjoy your holiday.

 Dronninglund is a special town, with a story that takes you back centuries.
-Although it has centurial history it is also a modern town with lots of activites.
+Although it has centurial history it is also a modern town with lots of activities.
 Experience art, culture, history and beautiful nature in wonderful unison, in Dronninglund.

 Dronninglund nestles in the eastern Vendsyssel, on the edge of the Dronninglund Forest and only 7 km from one of the best beaches on the east coast at Asaa.
 It has its very own atmosphere, and a unique history going back centuries.
 But it’s also a modern town with a wealth of activities and things to offer.
 Here you can appreciate art, culture, history and stunning scenery in complete harmony.